EllieD33/celebration-reminder-api/README.md

 **Status:** 🚧 Work in Progress

-Welcome to the Celebration Reminder API project!
+Welcome to my Celebration Reminder API project!
 This API is being developed to manage and track celebrations, reminders, and related data.
-It’s designed to provide a backend for applications that help users keep track of important events, such as birthdays, anniversaries, and other special occasions.
+It’s designed to provide a backend for an application that help users keep track of important events, such as birthdays, anniversaries, and other special occasions.

 ### Features